discretize/discretize-guides/builds/guardian/power-firebrand/index.md

   }}
 >

-Note that this build variant only gains boon duration from the <Item id="79722"/>.
 If you are unable to provide enough <Boon name="Quickness"/> with that, **please swap Berserker items for Diviner's until you reach 100% <Boon name="Quickness"/> uptime**.

 If you can upkeep <Boon name="resolution"/>, you can play <Trait name="Right Hand Strength"/> allowing you to run more Berserker gear.